ceramicstudio/js-glaze/website/docs/lib-getting-started.md

 ## Definitions and Schemas

-TODO: publishing schemas defined by idx-schemas to Ceramic node needs IdentityWallet, link to Joel's tutorial

 All [Documents](idx-terminology.md#document) attached to the [Root Index](idx-terminology.md#root-index) need to have [Definion](idx-terminology.md#definition).

 Once a public Ceramic network is running, the IDX library will provide a set of Definions that can be used directly, but in the meantime these needs to be defined by developers using IDX.